The Soccer Academy California

 Our home is the stunningly beautiful Cate School, located eleven miles east of Santa Barbara.
 The soccer fields are in close proximity to the dorms and the cafeteria has lots of healthy options.
 Cate School also brings many new fun evening activities to our Soccer Academy Campers!

-Celebrating our 44th year of running camp, we continue to be leader in youth soccer programs.
+Celebrating our 45th year of camp, we continue to be leader in youth soccer programs.
 Our campers have won high school championships, state cups, NCAA, NAIA, and junior college national championships.
 They have also competed on state select, USYSA regional, U.S. Junior National, and U.S. World Cup teams.
 Our coaching staff has included 34 college coaches, 23 foreign professional players, and 17 American pros.Show Less See More Camp Details

 What's included in the fee?

 Overnight Campers: Professional coaching and instruction on grass fields, all meals, on-campus housing, supervision and new evening activities.
 24-hour supervision is an important feature of every US Sports Camp.
 Staff members reside in campers’ quarters and participate in all activities.

 Extended Day Campers 8:30am-8pm: Professional coaching and instruction, lunch, dinner and evening activities.
 All sessions are open to day campers.
 Like the boarders, they attend all five days.
 Day campers arrive around 8:30am and leave around 8pm each day.
 Lunch and dinner are included.